Days Suitable for Fieldwork in Missouri

-The Missouri Agricultural Statistics Service (MASS) reports the number of days each week that soil and moisture conditions are suitable for fieldwork.
+From 1977 to 2017, the United States Department of Agriculture (USDA) National Agricultural Statistics Service (NASS) reported the number of days each week that soil and moisture conditions were suitable for fieldwork.
 These data start around the first week of April.
 This start date leaves a gap in fieldwork days data when important field operations such as fertilizer application and early corn planting occur.

-Figure 1 shows the distribution of fieldwork days for the 61-calendar-day periods of April–May and September–October.
+Figure 1 shows the distribution of fieldwork days for the periods of April–May and September–October.
 Use the graph by selecting the number of days that you would like to have available for fieldwork.
 Draw a straight line up.
-When your line intersects either the April–May or September–October plots, draw a straight line left to the axis labeled "Probability."
+When your line intersects either the April–May or September–October plots, draw a straight line left to the axis labeled “Probability.”
 The result is the percentage of time that you could expect the desired number of fieldwork days to be available.
 For example, 35 fieldwork days or more occur about 30 percent of the time during the April–May period.
-That means that 70 percent of the time you will not have the 35 fieldwork days you want.
+This means that 70 percent of the time less than 35 fieldwork days are available.

-Table 1 summarizes the average number of weekly fieldwork days from 1977 to 2015 in each of the nine MASS reporting districts.
+Table 1 summarizes the average number of weekly fieldwork days from 1977 to 2015 in each of the nine NASS regional reporting districts.
 The actual number of suitable fieldwork days varies considerably from year to year.
 Estimates are for seven-day workweeks.
 If fieldwork will not be done every day of the week, adjust the data by multiplying by the fraction of the week that will be worked, such as 6/7 or 0.857 for a six-day workweek.
-Figure 2 shows the weekly averages for each district with a trend line to smooth out the weekly variability.
+Figure 2 identifies the grouping of counties for each Missouri district.
+Figure 3 shows the weekly averages for each district with a trend line to smooth out the weekly variability.

 |Week beginning||Missouri Agricultural Statistics Service reporting districts||Missouri state|

-Average number of days per week suitable for fieldwork in Missouri, by Missouri Agricultural Statistics Service reporting districts.
+Figure 3.
+Average number of days per week suitable for fieldwork in Missouri, by NASS reporting districts.

-acres worked per day = acres ÷ days suitable for fieldwork
+acres worked per day = acres divided by days suitable for fieldwork

-acres worked per hour = acres per day ÷ working hours per day
+acres worked per hour = acres per day divided by working hours per day

 For example, in southeast Missouri between April 3 and April 17, you can expect 6.1 days (3.0 + 3.1 days, from Table 1) suitable for fieldwork during that two-week period.
 If you have 1,000 acres of corn to plant, you need to be able to plant 164 acres per day (1,000 ÷ 6.1) to finish within two weeks under average circumstances.
 If the planter can be operated 14 hours per day, a planter large enough to plant 11.7 acres an hour (164 acres ÷ 14 hours) is needed.